oracle-devrel/formula-ai-2022-hackathon/challenges/challenge2.md

 In challenge 2 of this hackathon, we would like for you to tell us how UI should work to deliver the most immersive AR Replay experience.
 Anything goes... from pinching to zoom and rotate model to adding AI optimal path track goes.

-Our App is based on ARkit, hence this challenge is specific to SwiftUI

 See wireframes below:

 ![](../img/Loading.png?raw=true)